You probably know the people to avoid at work.

 I was on my way out her door, so decided to be nice and thanked her for her time.
 And never looked back.

 How about you?
 Have you faced a Scorpion at work?
 What happened and how did you handle it?

 Valerie Gordon is a former television producer and life-long storyteller.
-Now the founder of Commander-in-She, LLC, she helps clients with career and communication strategies to build successful and satisfying next chapters.
+Now the founder of Commander-in-She, LLC, she provides keynotes and workshops on the power of storytelling for career success and satisfaction.
 Contact her at email@example.com.